RealLukeMartin/Omega-Ruby-Environment/readme.md

 5. Set newly installed ruby version as default
 	* `$ rvm --default use 1.9.3`

-6. Inside custom omega theme folder
+6. Install all the gems
+	* Go into your custom Omega theme.
 	* `$ bundle install`